 The Task Force met monthly from July to December 2014.
 Notes and materials are available on the Meetings page.

 The Task Force roster included representatives from health care, higher education, community-based organizations, workforce development, finance and government, as well as foreign-trained physicians themselves.
 Public agencies including MDH, the Minnesota Board of Medical Practice, the Minnesota Department of Employment and Economic Development, and the Council on Black Minnesotans also participated, either as representatives on the Task Force or as staff support.

 As input to the Task Force, MDH conducted a survey of refugee, aslyee and other immigrant International Medical Graduates (IIMGs) living in Minnesota.
-The survey asks about training, professional experience and demographic background, and also offers the opportunity to provide input to the Task Force on challenges faced and suggestions for strategies Minnesota could pursue.
+The survey asked about training, professional experience and demographic background, and also offered the opportunity to provide input to the Task Force on challenges faced and suggestions for strategies Minnesota could pursue.

 Contact for more information: